Lapin0t/phd-manuscript/main/02_games.typ

 In the original interaction tree library~#mcite(<XiaZHHMPZ20>), an iteration _operator_ has been devised, which constructs fixpoints of arbitrary equation systems up to weak bisimilarity.
-This makes the interaction tree monad quotiented by weak bisimilarity into a complete Elgot monad.
+This makes the interaction tree monad quotiented by weak bisimilarity into a complete #nm[Elgot] monad.

 For readability, let us introduce two helpers for copairing.
 First the usual one: given $f cl X => itree.t_Sigma th A$ and $g cl Y => itree.t_Sigma th A$, define